Laws of Physics integration in Virtual Reality

 In order to integrate the laws of physics with virtual reality, the restitution of the senses and in particular touch is a key issue to the success of a user experience, which is closer to reality.

-The objective pursued by SkyReal is to support the democratization of virtual reality by integrating sensory technologies into its solution that will make it even more immersive, so that each user can appropriate it according to their own needs.
+The objective pursued by SkyReal with physics integration is to support the democratization of virtual reality by integrating sensory technologies into its solution that will make it even more immersive, so that each user can appropriate it according to their own needs.

 How to feel then the rebound of a football on his foot during a juggling session?